 5 Cash Flow Mistakes That Kill Small Businesses

-The cruel irony is that many of these businesses were technically profitable.
+Many of these businesses were profitable on paper.
 They just ran out of cash before the profit showed up.
-Here are the five mistakes that cause it — and how to avoid each one.
+Here are the five mistakes that cause it, and how to avoid each one.

 1. Confusing Profit with Cash

-Your P&L says you made $15,000 last month.
-Great.
-But $40,000 of that revenue is sitting in unpaid invoices, and your rent, payroll, and vendor bills are due now.
+You booked $55,000 in revenue, but $40,000 is sitting in unpaid invoices.
+Your actual cash on hand?
+Just $15,000.
+Meanwhile, rent, payroll, and vendor bills are due now.
 Profit is an accounting concept.
 Cash is what pays the bills.

-Fix: Track cash flow separately from your P&L. Look at your bank balance trend weekly, not just your income statement monthly.
+Consider tracking cash flow separately from your P&L. Looking at your bank balance trend weekly, not just your income statement monthly, can make a big difference.

 2. Letting Receivables Slide

 Net-30 terms sound professional, but when clients pay on Net-45 or Net-60 (and they will), you're essentially giving interest-free loans.
-Meanwhile, your expenses don't wait.
+Your expenses, meanwhile, don't wait.

-Fix: Invoice immediately upon delivery.
+One approach: invoice immediately upon delivery.
 Offer a 2% discount for payment within 10 days.
 Follow up on day 31, not day 60.
-Consider requiring deposits for large projects.
+For large projects, require deposits upfront.

 3. Scaling Before the Cash Supports It